Guts World Tour: Staging and production

-The stage design for arena shows extended into the crowd at a diagonal on two catwalks for both left and right end sides, an open section where her music band remains visible throughout the show and a full digital screen element comprising the height and width behind the stage.
+The stage design for arena shows extended into the crowd at a diagonal on two catwalks for both the left and right end sides, an open section where her music band remains visible throughout the show and a full digital screen element comprising the height and width behind the stage.
 Though modest, the production also includes elements like multiple camera set ups, a levitating quarter-moon shaped platform and mobile blocks that rise from the center platform.
 For the outdoor venues, the stage was reduced to a small catwalk and did not feature wardrobe changes nor the levitating platform.

 Concert synopsis

 2024 concerts

-Heavily inspired by female rock bands such as The Breeders, Hole, Sleater-Kinney, L7 and Babes in Toyland, the show lasts approximately one hour and a half, and begins with the word Guts being displayed on the stage's screen as birthday candles that progressively melt until the start of the concert.
-A black and white introductory video depicts Rodrigo running desperately across a somber hotel aisle, in which she eventually arrives to a room and knocks on the door with rings that appear on Guts’ album cover.
-She and her band then appear on stage to open the show with "Bad Idea Right?", preceding to "Ballad of a Homeschooled Girl".
+Heavily inspired by female rock bands such as the Breeders, Hole, Sleater-Kinney, L7, and Babes in Toyland, the show lasts approximately one hour and thirty minutes and begins with the album title Guts, spelled out with birthday candles, being displayed on the stage's screen.
+A black and white introductory video depicts Rodrigo running desperately across a somber hotel aisle, in which she eventually arrives to a room and knocks on the door with rings that appear on the cover art of Guts.
+She and her band then appear on stage to open the show with "Bad Idea Right?", preceding "Ballad of a Homeschooled Girl".
 Rodrigo then delivers a welcome note to the audience before singing "Vampire", which is followed by "Traitor".
 Rodrigo proceeds with piano renditions of "Drivers License" and "Teenage Dream" before transitioning to "Pretty Isn't Pretty".

 After a wardrobe change, Rodrigo performs "Love Is Embarrassing", accompanied by a choreography routine, introduces her band and dancers, and performs "Making the Bed".
 Later, she performs "Logical" and "Enough for You" on the half-moon prop flying over the public.
-After a second costume change, Rodrigo sings “Lacy” in the middle of a retractable circle while dancers perform additional choreography surrounding the structure.
+After a second costume change, Rodrigo sings "Lacy" in the middle of a retractable circle while dancers perform additional choreography surrounding the structure.
 Rodrigo then leaves the stage to perform "Jealousy, Jealousy" alongside her fans in the venue barricades.
 Upon returning to the stage, Rodrigo plays "Happier" and "Favorite Crime" with a band member accompanying on the acoustic guitar.
 Next, she performs "Deja Vu", before lowering the mood of the concert during "The Grudge".